 Yes.
 The study visa holder’s spouse and dependent children may apply for accompanying spouse or child visas.
 These visas can be issued for up to three years, but the accompanying family members may not run a business, work or study.
 The parents, grandparents, brothers and sisters of a study visa holder do not qualify for accompanying family member visas.

 Accompanying spouses and children cannot change their status from within South Africa.
 Change of status applications must be made from the applicant’s country of ordinary residence.

 Will the South African study visa qualify me for permanent residency?

 No, a study visa never qualifies its holder for permanent residency.
-To qualify for permanent residency, the holder must first change status to a visa which can qualify for permanent residency, such as a work visa or business visa.
+To qualify for permanent residency, the holder must first change status to a visa which can qualify for permanent residencies, such as a work visa or business visa.

 Benefits of the study visa in South Africa

 The holder of a study visa may apply for a change of visa status from within South Africa.
 It is not necessary for the applicant to leave the country and to submit a change of visa status or visa renewal application from abroad.
-Visa holders in many other categories must submit change of status applications in their home countries.
+Visa holders in many other categories must submit a change of status applications in their home countries.

 Study visa holders at tertiary education level are allowed to work part-time, but for no more than 20 hours per week.
 Study visa holders who work for more than the allowed hours contravene the terms of their study visa, may be declared undesirable and deported.

 Family members can accompany the primary study visa holder on accompanying family member visas.